SatSargsyan/Code-generator/README.md

 ```

-## his means that a readonly variable can have different values for different constructors in the same class</h2>
+## This means that a readonly variable can have different values for different constructors in the same class</h2>

 #### The readonly keyword is different from the const keyword.
 A const field can only be initialized at the declaration of the field.